ecmel/vscode-html-css/README.md

 ```
 (2), (3) and (4) are equivalent and points to the same file in the root of workspace folder.

-If it is not possible to specify local or remote styles within HTML file, they can be specified in VS Code settings per workspace folder in `.vscode/settings.json` and will suggest for all HTML files within workspace.
+If it is not possible to specify local or remote styles within HTML file, they can be specified in VS Code settings per workspace folder in `.vscode/settings.json` and will suggest for all HTML files within that workspace foler:

 ```js
 "css.styleSheets": [